Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Discover Lipari, the gem of the Aeolian Islands

 It is only because of the small-ship size that you can pause for a day to explore the Aeolian Islands, Italy’s archipelago northwest of Sicily.
 Beauty greets you at every turn on these soaring, majestic volcanic islands.
-The ship will anchor off the shore of Lipari and tender to Marina Corta, allowing you to walk with your guide along the Via Garibaldi.
 At the Rock of the Castle that is set high on a promontory, peer deep into the island’s past at an archaeological site and visit the Cathedral of Bartholomew, the island’s patron saint.
 Then, get a panoramic view of the island, visiting the villages of Quattrocchi and Quattropani.
 As you explore, enjoy splendid views of other Aeolian Islands, including Stromboli with its ever-active towering volcano.
 You’ll also stop to take in the vistas of Lipari Beach and observe the ubiquitous pumice stone deposited here by volcanic eruptions from millennia past.
 After lunch on board, you’ll have some leisure time in Lipari.

 This afternoon’s onboard lecture provides more fascinating context to this legendary part of the Mediterranean.

 Uncover the mysteries of Pompeii and Neapolitan pizza